Skip to Main Content

 Accessing Articles Later

 If you find an article that you would like to come back to, do not copy and paste the URL from the top of your web browser.
-Database URLs change frequently as articles are added and removed, so the URL you copy may not work later.
+In many databases, these URLs change frequently as articles are added and removed, so the URL you copy may not work later.
 The safest option is always to find and download the PDF and save it in a safe place.
 However, you can also create a permalink, which is a stable URL that will work for you later.
+Different databases will put the permalink icon in different places, but the icon usually looks like a small chain.

 Find an Article with Cook OneSearch

-This video, "Find an Article with Cook OneSearch" from the Albert S. Cook Library, discusses how to search for and access articles.
-This video runs 4:55 and was last updated in October, 2020.
+This video, "Find Journal Articles with Cook OneSearch" from the Albert S. Cook Library, discusses how to search for and access articles in Cook OneSearch.
+This video runs 3:05 and was last updated in October 2024.

 Using Google in a Scholarly Way: Google Scholar